 Hardware

 There are several different types of hardware that can be utilized in the context of remote support applications.
 As stated above, an essential characteristic is the ability to move around freely.
 As a result, only mobile devices qualify to be used by the worker.
 It must be noted that for the helper, on the other hand, desktop computers are entirely eligible devices, as there is no imminent need for moving around while assisting the worker.
-Broadly speaking, there are two main groups of mobile devices, which will be described in more detail in the following.
+Broadly speaking, there are two main groups of mobile devices, which need to be discussed in detail, namely XX and XXX.

 Handheld devices